mingtsou/geog371/lectures/lec03/readme.md

 Our HTML document is looking bare, we need to add content.
 We can start by modifying the heading that welcomes visitors to our site and add a couple paragraph elements.

 Modify the HTML code on the page to include the following.
-Add some paragraph `p` elements within the `div` element of your page.
+Add some paragraph `p` elements within the `div` element in the body of your page.

 ```xml
 <h1 id="headtext">Body Heading</h1>